Skip to Main Content

 Open Science and Open Access are key points for European and international funding institutions and are required to be put into practice in the entire research workflow.

 Open Research Data, as well as Open Access, is part of Open Science: its main goal is to make research data - the information used and produced during the research process – open.
-Because of the variety and complexity of research data, it is necessary to adopt Research Data Management practices – including writing Data Management Plans - during the whole research process, following the F.A.I.R. principles.
+Because of the variety and complexity of research data, it is necessary to adopt Research Data Management practices – including writing Data Management Plans - during the whole research process, following the FAIR principles.
 These principles are recommendations meant to guide to correct practices of Research Data Management, aiming to make research data Findable, Accessible, Interoperable and Reusable.

 Source: UNESCO (2022).
 Understanding open science — Factsheet — SC-PBS-STIP/2022/OST/1.
 Paris, France: UNESCO